ajstarks/dubois-data-portraits/challenge/README.md

 The goal of the challenge is to celebrate the data visualization legacy of W.E.B DuBois by recreating the visualizations from the 1900 Paris Exposition using modern tools.

-This directory contains the data and original plates from the exposition; your goal is to re-create the visualizations using modern tools of your choice (Tableau, PowerBi, decksh, etc)
+This directory contains the data and original plates from the exposition; your goal is to re-create the visualizations using modern tools of your choice (Tableau, R, ggplot, Stata, PowerBI, decksh, etc)

 In this repo, there is a folder for each challenge, which includes the images of the 1900 original plates along with the corresponding data.
 You may submit your re-creations to twitter using the hash tag ```#DuBoisChallenge```